Federated Learning from Small Datasets: Introduction

-In a nutshell, in a daisy-chain round, local models are send to a coordinator and randomly redistributed to clients, without aggregation.
-Thereby, each individual model follows its own random daisy-chain of clients.
-In an aggregation round, models are aggregated and redistributed, as in standard federated learning.
-Our approach maintains privacy of local datasets, while it provably guarantees improvement of model quality of convex models with a suitable aggregation method which standard federated learning cannot.
-For non-convex models such as convolutional neural networks, it improves the performance upon the state-of-the-art on standard benchmark and medical datasets.

-Formally, we show that \ourmethod allows convergences on datasets so small that standard federated learning diverges by analyzing aggregation via the Radon point from a PAC-learning perspective.
-We substantiate this theoretical analysis by showing that \ourmethod in practice matches the accuracy of a model trained on the full data of the SUSY binary classification dataset, beating standard federated learning by a wide margin.
-In fact, \ourmethod allows us to achieve optimal model quality with only $2$ samples per client.
-In an extensive empirical evaluation, we then show that \ourmethod outperforms vanilla federated learning~\citep{mcmahan2017communication}, naive daisy-chaining, and FedProx~\citep{li2020federated} on the benchmark dataset CIFAR10~\citep{krizhevsky2009learning}, and more importantly on two real-world medical datasets.
+We show that our simple, yet effective approach maintains privacy of local datasets, while it provably converges and guarantees improvement of model quality in convex problems with a suitable aggregation method.
+Formally, we show convergence for \ourmethod on non-convex problems.
+We then show for convex problems that \ourmethod succeeds on small datasets where standard federated learning fails.
+For that, we analyze \ourmethod combined with aggregation via the Radon point from a PAC-learning perspective.
+We substantiate this theoretical analysis for convex problems by showing that \ourmethod in practice matches the accuracy of a model trained on the full data of the SUSY binary classification dataset with only $2$ samples per client, outperforming standard federated learning by a wide margin.
+For non-convex settings, we provide an extensive empirical evaluation, showing that \ourmethod outperforms naive daisy-chaining, vanilla federated learning \fedavg~\citep{mcmahan2017communication}, \fedprox~\citep{li2020federated}, \fedadagrad, \fedadam, and \fedyogi~\citep{reddi2020adaptive} on low-sample CIFAR10~\citep{krizhevsky2009learning}, including non-iid settings, and, more importantly, on two real-world medical imaging datasets.
+Not only does \ourmethod provide a wide margin of improvement over existing federated methods , but it comes close to the performance of a gold-standard (centralized) neural network of the same architecture trained on the pooled data.
+To achieve that, it requires a small communication overhead compared to standard federated learning for the additional daisy-chaining rounds.
+As often found in healthcare, we consider a cross-SILO scenario where such small communication overhead is negligible.
+Moreover we show that with equal communication, standard federated averaging still underperforms in our considered settings.